wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 The **Wavefront Service and Proxy Data** dashboard helps you find reasons for system slowdown.

 The charts show internal metrics information and allow you to examine many aspects of your Wavefront instance.
-See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details on the **Proxy Health** and **Proxy Troubleshooting** sections.
+See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details on the **Proxy Overview** and **Proxy Troubleshooting** sections.

 #### Overall Data Rate